Allie Auton Gets On All Fours In A Thong Bikini For Launch Day

-Allie Auton stunned in the latest update that was featured on her Instagram feed.
-The model’s February 11 post was a reason to celebrate, and it included three images that saw her in a revealing swimsuit.
+Allie Auton stunned in the latest update that she featured on her Instagram feed.
+The model's February 11 post was a reason to celebrate, and it included three images where she rocked a revealing swimsuit.

-The first photo in the set captured the model sprawled out on a white towel.
+The first photo in the set featured the model sprawled out on a white towel.
 Per her geotag, she posed at Whitehaven Beach, where it appeared to be a gorgeous day.
-She stretched her arms out in front of her and kicked her feet back as she gazed into the camera.
+She stretched her arms out in front of her and kicked her feet back as she gazed at the camera.
 Allie got down on all fours in the next shot, arching her back and popping her booty to accentuate her curves.
 She was all smiles for the occasion.

 The last photo in the deck offered the best view of Allie's bikini body as she sat up.
 In her caption, she revealed that today is launch day for Callie Swim, and she is grateful for the support that she has received.
 She showed off her bombshell curves in a brown bikini from the line.

 To go along with the new social media trend, Allie wore her swim top upside-down.
-The wide part of the suit’s triangular cups covered the top of her chest, and the most narrow part fell toward the bottom of her bust while still revealing an eyeful of cleavage.
-Its thin straps secured around her ribs and it had another set that tied around her neck in a halter-style.
+The wide part of the suit's triangular cups covered the top of her chest, and the most narrow part fell toward the bottom of her bust while still revealing an eyeful of cleavage.
+Its thin straps secured around her ribs and it had another set that tied around her neck in a halter style.
 The scanty cut of the suit also showcased her toned arms, shoulders, and smooth decolletage.

 "Yay congrats bby so happy for you," one follower commented, followed by a series of white hearts.

-“You are so Lovely Babe!
-The Man Who Is near you Is really very very very lacky my Sweettest Honey,” a second social media user chimed in.
+"You are so Lovely Babe!
+The Man Who Is near you Is really very very very [lucky] my Sweettest [sic] Honey," a second social media user chimed in.

-“You are so beautiful and amazing place,” a third fan chimed in alongside a trio of flames.
+"You are so beautiful and amazing place," a third fan wrote alongside a trio of flames.

 "Beautiful baby i love you you are such a freaking queen," a fourth gushed.